Vansmak/OCDarr/README.md

 ### Save the File
 After making your changes, save the file as `.env`.

-###Build the Docker Image: Navigate to the cloned repository directory and build the Docker image:
+###Either Build the Docker Image: Navigate to the cloned repository directory and build the Docker image:

 ```
 cd OCDarr